 Due to Venezuela’s economic difficulties, I had to make several requests that in other contexts would have seemed absurd but the organising team of CarpentryCon (a.k.a the task force) exceeded my expectations in every way and showed that inclusion is not just a speech.
 I learned a great deal during the event and at no time did my enthusiasm for attending each session diminish, even missing the activities that happened simultaneously.
 And every time I remember what I experienced, I feel like I’m learning new things.

 I was filled with many interesting ideas about how to strengthen communities from the inside out, how to evolve scientific software development that addresses particular needs, how to be a true community leader (thank you Greg), how to shape training content collaboratively, and much, much more.
 Thank you very much.

 I am Mariana’s mother, Peruvian, mechanical engineer.
 I became a CFD specialist, in Brazil, after eleven fantastic years in the university then I decided to find my place in the industry.
 I used to work in a Norwegian company and it was great experience.
 When my time in the private industry ended, I went back to my origins, to the university, this time in Oslo and I found fantastic people there, my good friends Ana Costa and Anne Fouilloux, they introduced me to The Carpentries.

 I realised working in the private industry, that each group of people has its own personality, its own dynamics.
-It is an entity even if we don’t notice.
+It is an entity even if we do not notice.
 That is the same everywhere at home, in the university, in the industry.
 The personality and the dynamics that I found in the Carpentry group is the closest that I found to satisfy my need of sharing and receiving, in this group this dynamic is very well balanced so it makes this initiative sustainable.